 - All input is collected and the right decisions are made.
 It will be the owner of that systems’ job to make sure all voices are heard, not just the loudest.

 - One and only one name will be applied to the data attribute.
 If we search for customer_acct_ID we can find all occurrences of the account number on any system or file structure.

-- The data element is properly maintained and evaluated.
+- The data element is properly maintained and evaluated, and all metadata will be recorded and accessible.
 Any issues with the usage or contents of the data will have one source to go to for resolution

 Picking an owning system is usually obvious.
 It doesn’t take a rocket scientist to know that the line item shipping and handling charge amount should be owned by the order processing system that assigned it.
 Other attributes may be a little trickier.
 In these cases some negotiation may be needed.
 An owning system may be assigned, but the process owner must ensure that all the voices of the other affected systems are heard.